betaorbust/framelit/README.md

 * __A dev build target__ that's super fast, keeps everything unminified, in its own files for debugging, and *still* uses just `framelit.css` and `framelit.js`.
 No more dev specific including for you!
 * __A lightweight server__ using Express.
 Don't want it?
 Toss it out!
 This is just to get you started if Node/Express is your thing.
-* (coming soon) __A JS testing setup__, should you decide to go for awesome dev practice right out of the box.
+* __A JS testing setup__, should you decide to go for awesome dev practice right out of the box.
-* (coming soon) __Travis CI setup__ so you can get your best practice on from the very start.
+* __Travis CI setup__ so you can get your best practice on from the very start.

-Just clone and go!
+Just fork and go!

 Quickstart